 But still, sometimes companies recall their bassinets, even the top-notch brands like Graco Baby, Fisher Piece, Delta Children, Dream On Me, Summer Infant, Evenflo, etc.

-The reason is CPSC and Comsumerreport.org [6], who are continuously working to keep testing bassinet to evaluate, whether they are safe or not for infants to reduce the risk of SIDS.
+The reason is CPSC and Comsumerreport.org [6] are continuously working to keep testing bassinets to evaluate whether they are safe or not for infants to reduce the risk, including safety hazards such as entrapment, suffocation, and fall risks of SIDS.

 Because of them, the incidence of SIDS has dropped from 103 to 35 babies per 100,000 births, and clearly defined bassinet rules have a lot to do with this positive trend.